Azure/device-simulation-dotnet/docs/DEVICE_MODELS.md

 #### Debugging script files

-While it's not possible to attach a debugger to the Javascript interpreter, it's possible to log information in the service log.
+While it's not possible to attach a debugger to the Javascript interpreter, it is possible to log information in the service log.
 For convenience, the application provides a `log()` function which can be used to save information useful to track and debug the function execution.
 In cases of syntax errors, the interpreter will fail, and the service log will contain some information